Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 This insight is another piece of the puzzle to understand how frugivores meet their nutritional needs!

-4. Chimpanzees get protein mostly from fruits and nuts!
+4. Chimpanzees get their protein mostly from fruits, greens, and some nuts

 Chimpanzees are frugivores, but they hunt for meat sometimes.
 At first glimpse, an obvious explanation for hunting and meat eating in frugivorous animals is to acquire protein-rich foods.
 While this is a plausible possible cause, let’s not lose sight of the bigger picture: not all animals need to obtain protein from animal-based foods.
-And not all chimpanzees eat meat – hunting and meat-eating is mostly a “male thing” – and it is occasional.
-Thus meat-eating might be optional for primates (i.e., chimpanzees) rather than obligatory:
+And not all chimpanzees eat meat – hunting and meat-eating are mostly “male things” – and they are occasional.
+Thus, meat-eating might be optional for primates (i.e., chimpanzees) rather than obligatory!

 “The researchers stress that adult and juvenile male and female chimps in the park all still got most of their protein from fruits and nuts.”